guzmud/anansi/README.md

 Regarding installation, there is no assistant yet.
 Dependencies are *Python* (2.7 recommended), a virtual interface (*tuntap* for windows, *dummy interface* for linux), *pcap* and its associated wrapper (like *WinPcap* and Maissom Ciani's *winpcapy* under Windows).
 A small untranslated documentation can be found inside the project, which should give birth to an assistant in the future.

-Legba should assist you to select the virtual and the real interfaces, configure the network engine and the virtual interface, and modify the route (to use the real or virtual interface as the default route).
+Legba should assist in selecting the virtual and the real interfaces, configuring the network engine and the virtual interface, and modifying the route (to use the real or virtual interface as the default route).

 Anansi allows you to manage the spiders (the underlying processes running the different pieces of the modules), the buffers between them, to manage the scenarios (the sets of configuration for the modules, archived in the scenarios folder) and to manage the applications (which are running over the hidden channel).
 Only two applications are developed for the moment, sending random ASCII chars (for lab testing) and transferring a file (please notice the reception isn't stable yet, and there is no additional mechanism for the transfer).